UNC Hospitals Infectious Diseases Consult Service

 UNC Hospitals Infectious Diseases Ward

-The Infectious Diseases Division supervises an inpatient ward with an average of 10-15 patients, 7-8 with AIDS.
+The Division Infectious Diseases faculty supervises an inpatient ward with an average of 10-15 patients.

 UNC Infectious Diseases Clinic

 Outpatient medicine is a critical infectious diseases activity, and the Infectious Diseases Clinic meets five days each week in a large and modern facility in UNC Hospitals.
-The clinic provides care for nearly 1600 patients with HIV.
+The clinic provides care for more than 2300 people living with HIV.
 A variety of outpatient infectious diseases are evaluated by the consult service, and the clinic provides vaccines and advice for travelers.
 For more information, see the clinic page.

 UNC Hospitals Bone Marrow Transplant Unit and Leukemia/Lymphoma Service

-The ID Division provides consultation to these units.
+The Division of Infectious Diseases provides consultation to these units.
 The BMT Unit is a 12-bed unit with 100 transplants performed each year of which 40 are allograft transplants with many infectious complications.
 In addition, the Medicine E Service is a 20-bed ward on which there are four patients with acute leukemia being treated at any one time with a large number of infectious complications.
-The ID Fellow will see all of these patients in conjunction with an ID Faculty member and make recommendations to the Hematology team following the patients.
+Our Infectious Diseases Fellows will see all of these patients in conjunction with an ID Faculty member and make recommendations to the Hematology team following the patients.

 Durham County Health Department